Cycling yahoo!

 I'm interested in it.
 According to the news, a same kind of trial just

-began at mid town Tokyo.
-However I'm so doubtful this system really fits
+began at downtown of Tokyo.
+However I'm so doubtful this system really

-to Japan.
-Unfortunately, we don't have "Bike culture" If I pick
+fits to Japan.
+Unfortunately, we don't have "Bike culture" If

-up a reason for it, we Japanese hardly think about other person's right.
+I pick up a reason for it, we Japanese hardly think about other person's

+right.
 In another words, we tend to think about ourselves at first.
-We never give
+We

-the way.
-From my experience, in those country the most powerful one becomes
+never give the way.
+From my experience, in those country the most powerful

-With this thought, it's very easy to understand why the long strike is
+With thinking like this, it's very easy to understand why the long strike

-occur in France.
-They accept other person's, or human, right thoroughly.
+takes place in France.
+They accept other person's, or human rights thoroughly.

 So the strike gets longer and longer.
 Yes, things always have trade-off